Olu-Awo/DSA-Amazon-Review-Project/README.md

 ### Project Overview: This data analysis project is aimed at analysing product and customer review data to generate insights that can
 guide product improvement, marketing strategies, and customer engagement.

+### Data Source: My Primary data source is from my local drive, after downlading the data from my LMS.